3scale/apicast-operator/doc/quickstart-guide.md

 ```

 For more information about the contents of the secret and the
-configuration of the gateway see the
+configuration of the gateway sees the
 [Embedded configuration secret](apicast-crd-reference.md#EmbeddedConfSecret) reference.

 2. Create APIcast object: